 Since then it’s become the go-to place for anyone who wants to eat Indian food in this city, both locals and tourists alike.
 There are now several Dishoom locations across London and they’re moving into other parts of England like a Led Zeppelin reunion tour.

-The Kings Cross branch of Dishoom feels like the most spacious, owing to its location in an old warehouse close to the station.
+The Kings Cross branch of Dishoom is the most spacious, owing to its location in an old warehouse close to the station.
 Besides outdoor seating that’s lovely during the summer, it has the feel of a busy station restaurant, and it’s particularly nice at breakfast when things are slightly quieter.

 As for the food, sticking to the regular curry and bread combos would be a mistake.
 Dishoom has a brilliant list of starters and snacks that are spot-on versions of things that you might actually eat in an Indian home kitchen, and the lamb chops and chicken ruby should be on your table.
 Follow our Food Rundown below for the hits, but know that it’s generally hard to go wrong.
 You don’t earn the title of “phenomenon” with a menu that’s hit and miss.